Clancy of the Overflow: History

-In 1897, Thomas Gerald Clancy wrote a poem in reply to "Clancy of the Overflow", entitled "Clancy's Reply", which paints a far less romantic picture of the life of a drover.
+In 1897, Thomas Gerald Clancy wrote a poem in reply to "Clancy of the Overflow", titled "Clancy's Reply", which paints a far less romantic picture of the life of a drover.
 There had also been a parody in 1892, "The Overflow of Clancy", which formed part of the Bulletin Debate.

 Publication history

 After its original publication in The Bulletin on 21 December 1889, the poem was reprinted in numerous newspapers and magazines as well as the following anthologies and collections (among many others):